-1 Enter the total 2021 composite tax reported on page 2, line 21 1 2 Enter 90 percent of line 1 2 3 Enter the total of page 2, line 25 and line 26a, attributable to composite tax participants 3 4 Subtract line 3 from line 1.
+Enter the total 2022 composite tax

+1 reported on page 2, line 21 1

+2 Enter 90 percent of line 1 2

+Enter the total of page 2, line 25 and

+line 26a, attributable to composite tax

+participants 3

+4 Subtract line 3 from line 1.

 If the result is \$500 or less, stop here.

-The PTE does not owe interest on its underpayment.
-4 Enter the 2020 composite tax from the 2020 Form PTE, line 21 5 6 Enter the smaller of line 2 or line 5 6 7 Enter the total of line 3 and the amount reported on line 26b attributable to composite tax participants 7 8 Subtract line 7 from line 6.
+The PTE does not owe interest on its

+underpayment.
+4

+5 Enter the 2021 composite tax from the

+2021 Form PTE, line 21 5

+Enter the smaller of line 2 or line 5 6

+7 Enter the total of line 3 and the amount

+reported on line 26b attributable to

+composite tax participants 7

+8

 If zero or less, stop here.
-The PTE does not owe interest on its underpayment.
-8 9 Multiply line 8 by 0.0231 9 If the amount on line 8 was paid on or after the due date, enter 0.
-If the amount on line 8 was paid before the due date, multiply the amount on line 8 by the number of days paid before the due date.
-Multiply the result by 0.0000822.
-10 11 Subtract line 10 from line 9.
+The PTE does •

+not owe interest on its underpayment.
+8

+Multiply line 8 by 0.0289 9

+10 If the amount on line 8 was paid on or after

+the due date, enter 0.

+If the amount on line 8 was paid before the

+due date, multiply the amount on line 8 by

+the number of days paid before the due date.
+Multiply the result by 0.000137.
+10

+11 Subtract line 10 from line 9.
+10

 Enter the result here and on line 28b.

-This is the PTE's underpayment interest.
-11 return is filed or the tax is paid.
-This penalty cannot be less than \$50 or exceed 25 percent of the PTE's tax liability on line 27.
+This is the PTE's underpayment

+interest.
+11

 Line 28c.
 If the PTE is late in filing a Form PTE that includes a composite tax participant, a late filing penalty will be charged.
-The late filing penalty is the greater of \$50 or 5 percent per month on the unpaid amount from the extended due date until the
+The late filing penalty is the greater of \$50 or 5 percent per month on the unpaid amount from the extended due date until the return is filed or the tax is paid.
+This penalty cannot be less than \$50 or exceed 25 percent of the PTE's tax liability on line 27.

 Line 28d.
 The late payment penalty is equal to 0.5 percent per month, calculated daily, on the unpaid amount from the original due date not including extensions, until it is paid.
 The daily rate is 0.0164 percent.
 Your late payment penalty will never exceed 12 percent (24 months x 0.5%) of the unpaid tax.
 Late payment penalty is automatically waived if you pay all the tax and interest with your return, or within 30 days of the first notice from the department.

 If the PTE files an amended tax return that reflects an increased tax liability, it may have the late payment penalty waived.
 To receive the waiver, mark the "Amended Return" box on Form PTE and pay the tax and applicable interest in full when the PTE files the amended return.
 By marking this box and paying all tax and interest, the PTE is treated as having requested a waiver of the late payment penalty.